 - 3.8.
-The Local Plan 2016-2036 was only very recently adopted (8th June 2020) and contains policies based on recent evidence and is compliant with current guidance.
+The Local Plan 2016-2036 was only recently adopted (8th June 2020) and contains policies based on recent evidence and is compliant with current guidance.
 However, government guidance requires that all Plans are reviewed every 5 years.
 That is to say that the Plan must have been reviewed by the date 5 years after adoption.
 Given that a Local Plan takes considerable time to produce, a review must be started a relatively short time after adoption of a Local Plan. - 3.9.
 The Oxford Local Plan 2040 will replace the Oxford Local Plan 2036.
-The Barton and Northern Gateway AAPs will remain relevant to those sites if they are not yet fully built out although some policies may be superseded.
+The Barton and Northern Gateway AAPs will remain relevant to those sites if they are not yet fully built out, although some policies may be superseded.
 These documents, as well as the Oxfordshire Plan 2050 and any neighbourhood plans, will form the statutory Development Plan.
-Following the council meeting to approve the pre submission draft, that draft will be used as a material consideration for development management decisions on planning applications. - 3.10.
+Following the council meeting to approve the pre submission draft, that draft will be used as a material consideration for development management decisions on planning applications; its weight will be limited initially, but increases as it proceeds towards adoption. - 3.10.
 There are several reasons for expediting the start of the review of the Local Plan.
 One of these is the need to co-ordinate plans across Oxfordshire.
-This will help to avoid the issue of trying to apportion housing need generated across the whole county and calculated for a particular period, between local plans that have differing base and end dates.
+This will help to avoid the issue of trying to apportion housing need generated across the whole county and calculated for a particular period, between local plans that have differing base and end dates. - 3.11.
+In addition, it will be important for the next Local Plan for Oxford to reflect the policies of the Oxfordshire Plan and put in place the detailed policies for Oxford that will implement that plan.
+Therefore it is important that the timeline for the next Local Plan follows the key stages of the Oxfordshire Plan.